hassantafreshi/easy-form-builder/readme.txt

 - Multiple Select (Multi Selection Dropdown list) field used for select multiple option in a support form or any kind of form for **free**

-- New Contact us templates & Exmple for Without No code skills create a contact-us form in less than 1 minute.
+- New Contact us templates & Example  for Without No code skills create a contact-us form in less than 1 minute.

-- New Support and Feedback template & Exmple for creata support form in 1 minute
+- New Support and Feedback template & Example  for creata support form in 1 minute

 **Responsive Forms, SEO FRIENDLY AND OPTIMIZED FOR SPEED** Easy Form Builder forms are mobile-friendly.
 We also optimized every query on the front-end and the back-end to ensure maximum speed, Easy Form Builder is the best user-friendly and user-experience WordPress contact form plugins.